ComNets-Bremen/OPS/README.md

 Logging
 -------

-Simulation runs result in the creation of logs that  dumps information about the activities of a model.
+Simulation runs result in the creation of logs that  dump information about the activities of a model.
 These logs are used by the parsers described below.
 The contents of these logs are coded to reduce the sizes of the logs.
 The codes used are listed here [here](./LOG_ENCODINGS.md).
-When developing new models, please check these encodings to see what can be used.
+When developing new models, please check these encodings to see what can be reused.